muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

     <em>Top 5 and bottom 5 most common genres on Google Play Store.</em>
 </p>

-However, if we investigate this further, we can see that mostly apps in the family category (which accounts for almost 18% of the apps) are made with entertainment  purpose.
+It seems that a good number of apps are designed for practical purposes (family, tools, business, productivity, etc.).
+However, if we investigate this further, we can see that mostly apps in the family category are made with entertainment purpose (57.7&) and education purpose (27.5%).

 <p align="center">
     <img src="https://drive.google.com/uc?export=view&id=1HyS0GysD54p6OUAEzYcJJ9qs9Z0OvIBl">